Docmaps-Project/rfcs/proposals/001_interop.md

 is more appropriate to say that we have "a docmap for preprint P" rather than "the docmap for preprint P".
 It is realistic to assume that a consumer of a docmap may intend to combine contents from two docmaps to make a new argument for the document.
-Therefore for integrity and addressability reasons, the attester of the various integral pieces of a docmap must already manage the pieces in their own right.
-Following this, we recommend in this document that servers de-emphasize the ingestion of their docmaps for persistence purposes and serve the underlying elements in /synchronize.
+Therefore for integrity and addressability reasons, the attester of the various integral pieces of a docmap must already manage the pieces in their own right independently from their inclusion in an argument.
+Our recommendation follows from this, that servers de-emphasize the ingestion of their docmaps for persistence purposes and serve the underlying elements in /synchronize.

 Another considered solution to this same problem is to normalize the use of Docmaps that make direct reference to other Docmaps rather than deconstructing them.
 In this flow, computation performed to combine two docmaps would treat each